brunobord/cmdbot/README.rst

 * add it a few "do_[stuff]" commands
 * make it more clever, by using its "brain"

-You can see a few example of what a "brainy bot" can do, remember by browsing the bots available in the "samples" directory.
+You can see a few example of what a "brainy bot" can do in the :file:`samples` directory.

 What's next?
 ============